ayoubfalah/blog/README.md

 ## Iteration #2:
 Extending the blog application by a user model and demonstrate that you can perform CRUD operations on it.

+## Iteration #3:
+Adding data validations:
++ User: The first name and last name can not be blank
++ Post: The title and description can not be blank
++ Comment: Each comment must have a user id and post id